tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

     Avg is Total / N.
 ```

-Next, lets write a function that calculates the minimum value of a list.
+Next, lets write a function that calculates the minimum value on a list.
-First, we write the `min` function that determines the smaller of two inputs:
+First, we write the `min` function that determines the smaller of two values:

 ```prolog
 min(X, Y, X) :- X =< Y.  % =< is less than or equal to